northbridge-sys/en-framework/README.md

 Some of the useful features En provides:

 - enLog - a standardized logging interface that can be configured for "in-the-field" debugging
-- enLEP - heavily extended `llMessageLinked`-like functions
+- enRPC - heavily extended `llMessageLinked` and `llListen`-like functions
-- enCLEP - `llListen`/`llRegionSayTo` encapsulation for enLEP or other raw data
 - enLNX - functions to safely write, read, and manipulate key-value pairs in the `llLinksetData*` store
 - enKVS - simple in-memory key-value store, particularly useful for backing up critical linkset data
 - enTimer - `llSetTimerEvent` with string callbacks, multiple concurrent timers, and one-shot timers